Erasure-tolerance scheme for the surface codes on neutral atom quantum computers: Surface Code with Erasure Errors

 The surface code is a type of topological quantum error-correcting code~\cite{Dennis2001-jj, Horsman2011-yv}.
 Consider a qubit array arranged on a square lattice, where the data qubits (white circles) are located on each edge, and the ancilla qubits for error syndrome measurements (blue and orange circles) are placed on the faces and vertices, as shown in \figref{fig:SurfaceCode}.
 To define the stabilizer group $\stabilizergroup$ of the surface code for an ideal array without erasures, we introduce the star and plaquette operators:

 where $v$, $e$, and $p$ denote the vertices, edges, and faces of the square lattice, respectively.
 Here, $\partial$ and $\partial^{*}$ are the boundary operators of the square lattice and its dual lattice.
-The boundaries of the code are classified into two types: the smooth boundary, where $X_s$ terminates, and the rough boundary, where $Z_p$ terminates.
+The boundaries of the code are classified into two types: the smooth boundary, where $X_s$ appears at the edge, and the rough boundary, where $Z_p$ appears at the edge.